DJ Blakey

-DJ Blakey (born 1985) is a DJ from London, England.
+DJ Blakey (born 3 September 1985) is a DJ from London, England.
 He won the UK DMC final in 2004.

 Career

 Between 2004 and 2007, he hosted a weekly show on BBC 1Xtra.

 He has held a residency at Fabric, London.

 In 2007 he supported Jurassic 5 throughout their entire UK tour, and has also supported Nas in 2007 at the Bristol Academy, and Jay-Z in 2004 at the Prince's Trust Urban Music Festival.

 He was employed by FreeStyleGames, a subsidiary of Activision, where he was working closely on the video game DJ Hero.

+He collaborated with composer Daniel Pemberton as a scratch DJ on the score for the movies Spider-Man: Into the Spider-Verse and Spider-Man: Across the Spider-Verse.